Modeling and forecasting exchange rate volatility in time-frequency domain: A forecasting model based on decomposed integrated volatilities and jumps

+Note that the model is different as the $\log(h_t)$ equation has the $u_{t-1}$ instead of realized measure, and includes leverage function.
+For the case when $j=1$, model is equivalent to the previous one, and by simple substitution, we can obtain the relation of parameters directly \citep{hansen2012exponential}.
+Hence the model with multiple equations is just a generalization of the previous work, which allows us to fully utilize the decomposed volatility into several investment horizons, and so parameters in vector $\gamma'$ will provide a good guide for significance of various investment horizons on volatility forecasts.

-All the models are estimated by QMLE and can be easily generalized by assuming different distributions of $z_t$ and $u_t$.
-We have also tried to incorporate different distributions\footnote{Results for other cases are available from authors upon request.} but the results did not change qualitatively and to keep the number of estimated models under control, we report the results for the Gaussian case only.
+All the models are estimated by quasi-maximum likelihood farmework (QMLE) and can be easily generalized by assuming different distributions of $z_t$ and $u_t$. \cite{Hansen2011} provide the asymptotic properties of the QMLE, while \citep{hansen2012exponential} extend it to the framework with multiple realized measures, although the work is currently unfinished.
+The quasi log-likelihood function is given by

+where $\theta$ holds set of parameters to be estimated by maximizing the quasi log-likelihood with respect to $\theta$ and $\Sigma$.
+The log-likelihood can be divided in two according to the contribution of realized measures to the log-likelihood value, $\ell(x|r)$ and contribution of returns, $\ell(r)$.
+In the empirical analysis, we report the two values as we use conventional GARCH model as a benchmark, so we are able to compare the fits.
+It is again straightforward to obtain multiple-period-ahead point forecasts using estimated parameters.
+For the details, see for example \cite{lunde2013modeling}